 API coverage isn’t complete without a comprehensive earnings report.
 Check out these APIs for the most up-to-date information on earnings.

 While Earningscalendar.net is not excessively intricate, it ranks as our “best for earnings” API due to its good coverage and extremely affordable and transparent price.
 In this case, simplicity, affordability and transparency do prevail.
 Its earnings dates are indexed from multiple sources to ensure data quality.
 The Premium API cost for Earningscalendar.net is $50 per month.

 2. XIgnite Earnings

 XIgnite’s earnings calendar API comes with 89-day forward-looking coverage on all earnings.
 It includes data columns such as the timing of earnings release, forecasted and confirmed dates, shareholder/board meeting dates and more.
 Pricing for XIgnite is more expensive, as expected, which is expected for its more advanced earnings calendar that goes above basic coverage.
 Its stock universe includes over 6,300 U.S. and global companies.

 Benzinga’s earnings API is a quality data piece, with its earnings coverage on all U.S. equities and inclusion of quality analyst estimates to compare to actual earnings.
 Pricing does include flexibility, but it can be more expensive than other options.
 That said, the data quality and coverage exceed the competition.

 Multiple data accuracy tests and relevant consensus analyst estimate data fields mean that this API is known for its data quality.
 The API cost for Benzinga is free with your trial.

 Choose the Best Finance API

-Consider this: If you buy multiple APIs from a single vendor, there is typically more price flexibility if they offer package data deals.
-However, some vendors, such as TipRanks, do specialize in providing one quality data API based on what the company focuses on.
+If you buy multiple APIs from a single vendor, there is typically more price flexibility if they offer package data deals.
+Take a look at our top picks to choose the best finance API.